md5sha1/node-RESTful-api/README.md

 ## API Tests
 'Test the app using a Web REST client such as [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).`
-'Assuming we are using a localhost on port 9000,'
+- Assuming we are using a localhost on port 9000,
   1. To test successful connection, use url, localhost:9000/api/
   2. To CREATE a profile record, use url: localhost:9000/api/profiles/create (Select POST, and enctype: x-www-form-urlencoded)
   3. To SHOW all the profiles, use url: localhost:9000/api/profiles (GET)
   4. To GET a profile with single id: localhost:9000/api/profiles/id
   5. To DESTROY a profile: localhost:9000/api/profiles/id (DELETE)
   6. To UPDATE a profile: localhost:9000/api/profiles/id (PUT)